 elasticuser is not shown in the Kibana Management app and you cannot modify this user, other than to reset the password.

-- A user for handling incoming requests where no authentication token can be extracted.
+A user for handling incoming requests where no authentication token can be extracted.
 By default, this user has no privileges.
-You need to assign one or more roles to this user to enable anonymous access.
-To learn more, see Enabling Anonymous Access.
+It is NOT recommended to provide any privileges to that user and role, and as a best practice you should NOT enable anonymous access for production environments.
+In Elasticsearch versions 7.10 and higher, the

-To learn more about users and roles in X-Pack, see Setting Up User Authentication.
+To learn more about users and roles, see User authentication.

 To send Beats data to a secured cluster in Elasticsearch Service, you should use a user that has the right privileges.
 When we showed you a Beats example that configured Filebeat on a server to send data to Elasticsearch Service, the user